 Girl Scouts of Western Ohio or the volunteer may initiate the termination of appointment.
 A volunteer may be released from an appointed position because of the inability or failure to complete the requirements of the position, including training and background check, failure to abide by GSUSA or Girl Scouts of Western Ohio policies or standards, misuse or mis-management of Girl Scout funds, or failure to accept and foster the mission and goals of the organization.
 Volunteers may still be a registered member of Girl Scout of the United States of America regardless of voluntary resignation or council termination.

-No individual who owes the council or a troop or group money may serve in any appointed position.
+No individual who has past due accounts or other outstanding debts with the council or a troop or group may serve in any appointed position.
 Volunteers must provide written or verbal notification of her/his resignation to a paid staff member.
 If a volunteer has been released by the council, the volunteer will be notified in writing.